Create an Ultra-Easy Accent Wall with Paint!

 But it’s easy for an all-white room to feel a little blah.
 It often needs some fun color and/or pattern to make it feel alive.
 And an accent wall is a perfect low-risk, high-impact solution.
 You can choose a bold color or pattern, and since it’s such a small area, it makes a statement, but doesn’t overwhelm the room.

-So this will be Peter’s office… inside the closet.
-And isn’t that back wall just asking for a fun pattern?
+This is a closet office, and it’s it just asking for a fun pattern on that back wall?
 I was originally thinking wallpaper, but then I thought, why not paint a simple pattern instead?
 It’s much cheaper, and requires about the same amount of time as it would to apply wallpaper.
 Plus this is fun!

 How to Paint a Brush Strokes Accent Wall